Tugcga/PythonSTBImage/README.md

 import stbi
 ```

-The module contains 4 functions:
+The module contains 4 functions: two function for loading images and two ones for writing it.

 ```python
 stbi.load(filepath)